wheresvic/vic-config/readme.md

 - aliases support
 - not using `offlineimap` and `notmuch` due to non-availablily of realtime sync

+## Modify drafts in gmail

-To modify drafts in gmail, need to compose and pick a draft.
+Need to compose and pick a draft.
 Jumping to the drafts folder and editing a message there will not change anything :(

+For the most part, ? will open up a help window with the available commands and the top bar also indicates common actions, but nevertheless here are some useful commands:

+## Changing folders

+- `c`, `?` to open the list of folders,
+- `tab` to switch between mailboxes

+## Sync mailbox

+`$`

+## Forwarding a message with attachments

+1. Type `v` to get to the attachments screen. \
+1. Type `t` repeatedly to tag all the attachments, including the initial small text/plain attachment (that's the original message body).
+1. When they're all tagged, type `;f` (forward all tagged attachments).
+1. After you fill in the `To:` prompt, you'll be able to edit the message body, and when you leave the editor, you'll have the attachment list there to edit as you see fit.

 # Scripts